stellar/helm-charts/charts/horizon/README.md

 ```
 helm repo add stellar https://helm.stellar.org/charts
 ```
-For example to render manifests you can use the followign command:
+For example to render manifests you can use the following command:
 ```
 helm install myhorizon stellar/horizon --set "ingest.existingSecret=horizon-db-secret"
 ```